marcosanchotene/cdx-vs-cdx/README.md

 # CDX vs CDX

-Compare two CycloneDX files and see which components each one have that the other does not have.
+Compare two CycloneDX files in JSON format.
+See which components each one have that the other does not have and which components both have in common.

 ![screenshot of application](cdx-vs-cdx.png "Screenshot")